AcquaNet/jd-ws-microservice-api-doc/source/includes/v2/_introduction.md

 * v1 includes an endpoint for listing notes for an order, v2 includes full create/read/update/delete endpoints.
 * v1 does not include any endpoints for listing product categories, v2 includes two endpoints for product categories (`GET /products/categories` and `GET /products/categories/{id}`).
 * v1 does not include any endpoints for getting valid order statuses, v2 includes an endpoint for listing valid order statuses (`GET /orders/statuses`).
-* v2 supports the core features added in WooCommerce 2.2, primarily order refunds (via the `/orders/refunds` endpoint) and Webhooks (via the `/webhooks`).
+* v2 supports the core features added in JD Atina Web Services Microservices 2.2, primarily order refunds (via the `/orders/refunds` endpoint) and Webhooks (via the `/webhooks`).

 ### Differences between v3 and old versions ###